Serengeti Wildebeest Migration Safari

 About Serengeti Wildebeest Migration Safari

-Every year, 1.5 million wildebeest, 200 000 zebra, and hundreds of antelope of various types undertake the 800 to 1000 km journey across Tanzania’s Serengeti and Kenya’s Masai Mara.
+We have Prepared Information about Serengeti Wildebeest Migration Safari, Every year, 1.5 million wildebeest, 200 000 zebra, and hundreds of antelope of various types undertake the 800 to 1000 km journey across Tanzania’s Serengeti and Kenya’s Masai Mara.
 All of the major predators, as one would assume, follow closely behind.
 It’s their take on ‘Food on the Move.’

 It’s difficult to put into words how it feels to witness these massive herds of wild creatures roar through the plains, blowing up dust as they go.
 They’re known as “The Greatest Show on Earth.”
 When you watch them moving, it’s almost as though thunder is rumbling underneath the African earth.
 And that’s before we get to the crocodile-infested river crossings in June/July.